Specific Learning Difficulties and handwriting

 What are Specific Learning Difficulties (SpLD)?

 Specific learning difficulties is a generic or umbrella term used to describe a section of the population who have some degree of learning difficulty.
 This could range from a child who has a problem learning to write certain letters, but with support overcomes the problem, to a child who needs one to one support throughout their school career and adult life.

 In schools it often includes children who have been assessed as having Dyslexia, Dyspraxia, ADD, ADHD, Asperger’s Syndrome and many more.
 These are lifelong conditions where children need to be taught coping strategies and skills to support them through into adulthood and beyond.

-How to Use the Teach Handwriting Site to Support Your Child
+How to use the Teach Handwriting site to support a child

-You may have a view of where your child needs extra support, but are unsure which section will give the most relevant advice.
+You may have a view of where the child needs extra support, but are unsure which section will give the most relevant advice.

 We suggest that you:

-If you are unsure of your child’s abilities then we recommend that you:
+If you are unsure of the child’s abilities then we recommend that you: